 1 means 100 times less latency… Of course test are very raw and calibrated too, but what to tweak here on them if the latency is 100 times worse?

 - Lowers network latency between GCE and MySQL Cluster

 What is your experience?
-How do you run your relational data in the (Google) Cloud?
+How do you run your relational databases in the (Google) Cloud?

 UPDATE 2017: Cloud SQL second generation

-With that Cloud SQL second generation becomes very interesting and will try switch to it with my projects soon.
+With that, Cloud SQL in the second generation becomes very interesting and I will very likely switch to it with my projects soon.